-To obtain your Clark OneCard, please make arrangements by visiting their office at Alumni and Student Engagement Center, 3rd Floor.
+To obtain your Clark OneCard, please visit their office at Alumni and Student Engagement Center, 3rd Floor.
 Regular hours change throughout the year, so please visit the OneCard homepage for current information, or call x7109.
 If you lose your card and need it replaced, there is no charge (for faculty and staff).